mxagar/mlops_udacity/02_Reproducible_Pipelines/MLOpsND_ReproduciblePipelines.md

 - If we have Databricks enterprise, we can just add the option `-b` to the `mlflow run` command.
 More details: [Run MLflow Projects on Databricks](https://docs.databricks.com/applications/mlflow/projects.html#run-mlflow-projects-on-databricks).
 - We can upload the code to a repo, generate an AWS compute instance, clone the repo there and run it on the cloud.
 This is the manual way.
-- We can use hydra lanchers.
-These can distirbute the work in different cores, computers, clusters, etc. Hydra is very powerful, but not covered here.
+- We can use hydra launchers.
+These can distribute the work in different cores, computers, clusters, etc. Hydra is very powerful, but not covered here.
 - Use Kubernetes with Kubeflow.

 ## 3. Data Exploration and Preparation